Mount Hawke: Churches

 Mount Hawke ecclesiastical parish was created in 1847 from part of the parish of Perranzabuloe and a smaller part of the parish of Illogan.
 Before this date, Mount Hawke was enumerated under St Agnes.
 The parish has been in the Hundred of Powder and the Truro Registration District since its creation.
 It is in the rural deanery of Powder and the archdeaconry of Cornwall.
 The parish church is on the south edge of the village and is dedicated to St John the Baptist.
 It is built of local stone with Bath stone dressings in the Perpendicular style and was consecrated on 5 August 1878 by the Bishop of Truro, Edward Benson.

 Mount Hawke also has an active Methodist chapel.

 Recreation

 Mount Hawke is the location of Cornwall's largest indoor skatepark.
 There is also a cricket club which plays in the Cornwall League.
 The village has a park called the 'Millennium Green' with a jungle gym, a slide and swings.
 'The Mount Hawke Boys' is a private club for young people.
 Mount Hawke also has its own Women's Institute building and a playschool held in the Methodist church.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Mount Hawke in the 1900s.